trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/customizing-operations.md

    )
    ```

-   You could structure this parameter differently, but this is a simple way to do it.
+   You could structure this parameter differently to allow for multiple conversions in a single call, but this is a simple way to do it.
    The parameter includes the ID of the source token, the ID of the token to convert it into, and the amount of tokens to convert.

 1. After the `__init__()` function, add an entrypoint with the `@sp.entrypoint` annotation: